karmaniket/CarSalesPipeline/readme.md

 - All plots will be saved in the `output/` directory for easy access

 > [!Note]
->- Code is modular; data loading, insights, and plotting are separated for clarity and maintainability <br>
+>Code is modular; data loading, insights, and plotting are separated for clarity and maintainability. <br>
->- Dataset is synthetic and intended for demonstration and educational purposes <br>
+>Dataset is synthetic and intended for demonstration and educational purposes. <br>

 ## Source and Attribution